Before we consider RSI trading strategies, it’s worth beginning with the small definition of the RSI.

 Cracking reversal patterns for maximum profit

-One of the greatest advantages of reversal patterns is their ability to quickly alert the trader to the fact that he or she is on the wrong side of the market.
+One of the greatest advantages of reversal patterns is their ability to quickly alert a trader to the fact that he or she is on the wrong side of the market.
 Once traders managed to recognize their errors, they take defensive actions in order not to come off a loser.
 The trickiest part of the technical analysis is to recognize the shapes of these patterns on price charts and to define your price objectives accordingly.
 That’s why we decided to arm you with knowledge of these patterns.

 Before a study of the forecasting implications of the reversal patterns, let us define what these reversal patterns are.
 Reversal patterns are formations which appear on price charts and help you realize that an important reversal in trend is taking place.
-Next, I suggest to take a look at some preliminary points to a study of the reversal patterns.
+Next, I suggest taking a look at some preliminary points to a study of the reversal patterns.

 1. A major prerequisite for any reversal pattern is the existence of a prior trend.
 You must admit that market before reversing has actually to have something to reverse.